 - Glucosamine and Chondroitin.
 Often used in tandem, these help to prevent breakdown of joint cartilage.

 Have you got stiff joints?
 Why not try our miracle iMOVE vitamin and mineral supplement?
 It contains a unique mix of health-boosting vitamins and minerals.
-And thanks to our special extraction method, iMOVE contains four times more Omega 3 than other supplements!
+And thanks to our special extraction method, iMOVE contains higher levels of Omega-3 than other supplements!

 Don’t forget to keep us updated on your iMOVE journey – we love hearing what you think!